StrongKey/relying-party-java/README.md

 **NOTE: The default administrative username/password as set by the install script for the FIDO Server is _admin/adminadmin_.**

-8. Test that the servlet is running by executing the following curl command and confirming that you get a HTTP 405 error.
+8. Test that the servlet is running by executing the following Curl command and confirming that you get a HTTP 405 error.

 ```sh
 curl -k https://localhost:8181/webauthntutorial/preregister